What is spread betting?

 |-50% then 60% alternating||5%||£328|

-The final row is an extreme example which is unlikely to occur in an ordinary trading portfolio of shares.
-However, it’s actually representative of what can occur on spread betting accounts.
+The final row is an extreme example that is unlikely to occur in an ordinary trading portfolio of shares.
+However, it’s representative of what can occur when trading with leverage.

-Another factor stacked against a customer has finite funds, whereas the provider’s resources are virtually unlimited.
+Another fact you should keep in mind is that a retail customer has finite funds, whereas the provider’s resources are virtually unlimited.

 - If two players play a game with equal odds of winning